geoelements/geoelements.github.io/research/ml.md

 ---
 layout: page
-title: "Machine Learning and X-AI"
+title: "Machine Learning, Differentiable Simulator and X-AI"
 categories: research
 tags: [LBM]
 ---

-Our research on ML and X-AI focuses on developing interpretable techniques for modeling liquefaction and full-wave form inversions.
-We also develop Graph-Network Simulator (GNS) to model large-deformation flows.
+Our research on ML, differentiable programming and X-AI focuses on developing interpretable techniques for modeling physics and solving inverse problems.
+We also develop Graph-Network Simulator (GNS) to model particulate systems.

 ## Code